vigneshm90/Student-ApplicationKeys/README.md

 # Project Title
-Student- BankAccount API collection
+Student- Application Keys API collection

 # Description
-This API collection used to fetch the bank details based on Campus ID and AccountId ID, etc.
+This API collection used to fetch all the application keys and based on application ID .

 # Prerequisites
 Postman - latest version